Jim-JMCD/syncBKUP/README.md

 ~~~

 ### Logs
-Individual logs are produced for each directory backup.
-Each synchronised backup log appends to the log file.
+* Individual logs are produced for each directory backup.
+Each backup log appends to the log file.
-If the log file is deleted a new log file will be automatically created.
+* If the log file is deleted a new log file will be automatically created.
-Logs are only created if a synchronisation has been initiated.
+* Logs are only created if a synchronisation has been initiated.
+* The size of the logs are user managed.

-Running the script produces considerable output informing the user of failure, successes of all synchronised backups.
+Running the script produces considerable output informing the user of failures and successes of backups.
 The user can record this information by directing to a log file.
 ~~~
 syncBKUP -s <source> -d <destination> > log_file
 OR
 syncBKUP -s <source> -d <destination> | tee log_file
 ~~~
+### Backup MS Windows filesystem

+Rsync was developed for use on *nix systems it was never intended for use on Windows file systems.
+Many advocate it is safe to use on Windows file systems but there are known issues with file permission and attributes when copying between Linux and Windows filesystems.
+I have seen rsync get the yips when synchronising data from WSL2-Linux to Windows attached USB storage.
+It pays to be vigilant and check for errors.

+Running of syncBKUP on Microsoft WSL2 Linux and MSYS2 has different use cases.
+* **WSL2** is a virtual environment based on Hyper-V that has ready access to the Windows host.
+SyncBKUP can backup the data from the Linux side of the fence and the Windows side to Windows attached storage.
+* **MSYS2** is not a virtual environment it is based on the Unix-like Cygwin, it also provides easy access to Windows filesystem and attached devices

+Microsoft recommends that you do not run WSL2 on computers that run virtual hypervisors like VirtualBox, apparently there are conflicts between WSL2 and other virtual hypervisors.
+With computers that have VirtualBox or the like installed the safest option is to install MSYS2 to run syncBKUP.

+* **GitBash** is another Linux-like environment based on Cygwin, syncBKUP cannot be used on gitBash because rsync cannot be easily installed.
+* **Cygwin**.
+Cygwin is a more comprehensive environment than MSYS2, synBKUP has not been tested in a Cygwin environment, it should work as advertised because the rsync installation package for MSYS2 came directly from Cygwin, it sill had the original name on the box.

-**rsync options used**
+**RSYNC Options used**

 * **-a** Archive mode
 * **-A** Preserve ACLs
 * **-X** Preserve extended attributes
 * **-h** Human readable, for the logs
 * **-v** Verbosity.
 Set to lowest verbosity used in individual logs.
 * **--backup --backup-dir** These create the version directories
 * **--no-links** Do not follow or use symbolic links.
 * **--delete** At synchronisation, anything deleted on source is mirrored in the repository.
 Deleted files and directories saved in the version directories
 * **--log-file** This appends the output created by rsync and the -v option to a designated log file.

 Compression not used because it only of benefits IP network synchronisations.
-If compression is enabled for non-networked transfers synchronisations have to do a lot of unnecessary processing of compression.
 Rsync will not compress files that are already compressed (most multimedia) and small files.

-****Limitiations**** direcotrey path length
+****Limitations**** - Directory Path Length

 <ins>Linux</ins>